 Find inner peace and tranquility at Monk Botanical Gardens.
 In just a decade, this garden went from an idea to an exquisitely executed botanical project that everyone can enjoy.
 With an emphasis on peace and introspection, the gardens feature a memory garden and memorial plaza that can be explored on foot.
 If you're in the mood for a climb, then check out the treehouse that towers above your head!
 And wind down your visit in the meditation garden, where you can find your sense of self or enjoy a quiet lunch among the greenery.

 Visiting botanical gardens can inspire your landscape changes.
-Earth Development services from lawn maintenance to landscape renovation can help you figure out how to make the most of your yard’s layout and achieve the look you’re going for.
+Earth Development landscaping services from lawn maintenance to landscape renovation can help you figure out how to make the most of your yard’s layout and achieve the look you’re going for.